Lunuy/fast-svd-3x3/README.md

 ```
 You can implement SVDCompatible trait for your own type.
 Then `svd` and `svd_mat` will work for that type.

+## About Performance
+- I checked that performance of trait-based AVX2(__m256) implementation is same as hand-ported(preprocess original source code, convert it to rust) version for AVX2.
+- Portable SIMD on f32x8 is slower than AVX2(__m256).
+Running time: x1.4.
+- f32x8 from wide crate is slightly slower than AVX(__m256).
+Running time: x1.04.

 ## Tests
 ### Test
 ```bash